Red Hydra broadsides/prints are available at Vamp & Tramp, Booksellers LLC, www.vampandtramp.com.

 A poem by Mary Wehner, floating on handmade paper stenciled crows by Paul Wong.
 Red Hydra Press, Tuscaloosa: 2012.
 Edition of 6, nfs.

-9 x 12” .
-This broadside is a triple collaboration, between letterpress printer Steve Miller, poet Mary Wehner, and artist papermaker Paul Wong.
-Printed in metal types in June, 2012 while we were teaching at Penland School of Crafts in North Carolina.
+9 x 12”.
+This broadside is a collaboration, between letterpress printer Steve Miller, poet Mary Wehner, and artist papermaker Paul Wong.
+Printed in metal types in June, 2012 while we were all teaching at the Penland School of Craft in North Carolina.

 Broken Shells at Dusk

-A "Poem Print", with evocative words by the Wisconsin poet Mary Wehner, and a stone lithographic print by artist Pollyanna Fernández Fernández.
-It was designed and letterpress-printed in two colors in both English and Spanish, on dampened Somerset printmaking paper, 16" x 24".
+A "Poem Print", with evocative words by the Wisconsin poet Mary Wehner, and a stone lithographic print by Cuban artist Pollyanna Fernández Fernández.
+It was designed and letterpress printed in two colors on dampened Somerset printmaking paper, in both English and Spanish, 16" x 24".
 The lively translation is by Maria Vargas.